mailgun/documentation/source/user_manual.rst

 **Opens Webhook**

-You can specify webhook URLs programmaticaly using the :ref:`api-webhooks` API.
+You can specify webhook URLs programmatically using the :ref:`api-webhooks` API.
 When a user opens one of your emails, your ``opened`` URLs will be called with the following `webhooks payload`_.

 .. _Return Path: http://www.returnpath.net/